zscaler/terraform-azurerm-zpa-private-service-edge-modules/README.md

     <img src="https://www.zscaler.com/themes/custom/zscaler/logo.svg" alt="Zscaler logo" title="Zscaler" height="40" width="200" />
 </a>

-Zscaler App Connector Azure Terraform Modules
+Zscaler Private Service Edge Azure Terraform Modules
 ===========================================================================================================

 ## Description
-This repository contains various modules and deployment configurations that can be used to deploy Zscaler App Connector appliances to securely connect to workloads within Microsoft Azure via the Zscaler Zero Trust Exchange.
+This repository contains various modules and deployment configurations that can be used to deploy Zscaler Private Service Edge appliances to securely connect to workloads within Microsoft Azure via the Zscaler Zero Trust Exchange.
 The examples directory contains complete automation scripts for both greenfield/POV and brownfield/production use.

 These deployment templates are intended to be fully functional and self service for both greenfield/pov as well as production use.
 All modules may also be utilized as design recommendations based on Zscaler's Official [Zero Trust Access to Private Apps in Azure with ZPA](https://help.zscaler.com/downloads/zpa/reference-architecture/zero-trust-access-private-apps-microsoft-azure-zscaler-private-access/Zero-Trust-Access-to-Private-Apps-in-Azure-with-Zscaler-Private-Access.pdf).